acisops/acis_anomaly_pages/source/dpaa_shutdown_bepa.rst

 * As soon as the time of the shutdown is known, inform ``sot_yellow_alert@cfa``.
 * Identify whether or not additional comm time is needed and if so ask the OC/LSE to request it.
-* Send an email to ``sot_red_alert@cfa`` and call a telecon with the FOT, SOT, and FDs to brief them on the diagnosis and the plan to develop a CAP to recover.
+* Send an email to ``sot_red_alert@cfa`` and call a telecon with the FOT, SOT, and FDs to brief them on the diagnosis and the plan to develop CAPs to recover.
-* Prepare a CAP and submit it for review to capreview AT ipa DOT harvard DOT edu, and cc: acisdude.
+* Prepare the CAPs and submit them for review to capreview AT ipa DOT harvard DOT edu, and cc: acisdude.
-  It will also be necessary to call the OC/CC to determine which number should be used for the CAP.
+  It will also be necessary to call the OC/CC to determine which number should be used for the CAPs.
-  This CAP will have the following steps:
+  The main recovery CAP will have the following steps:

   - Power on the DPA side A (|dpaa_on|_)
   - It is likely advisable to first issue a ``WSVIDALLDN`` to power off the video boards (|wsvidalldn|),